 228 Memorial Monument

-The 228 Memorial Monument stands at the centre of the park.
-It was designed by Taiwanese architect Cheng Tzu-tsai, who was convicted of attempted murder in 1970 after attempting to assassinate Chiang Ching-kuo, the only son of former President Chiang Kai-shek.
+The heart of the park features the striking 228 Memorial Monument, which quickly caught my attention during my visit.
+Designed by Taiwanese architect Cheng Tzu-tsai, it has quite an interesting backstory.
+Cheng was actually convicted of attempted murder in 1970 after trying to assassinate Chiang Ching-kuo, the son of former President Chiang Kai-shek.

 National Taiwan Museum